 |The Pod Sydney|

-If you’re keen to stay in one of Sydney’s most popular party districts, then Kings Cross Backpackers is most likely the best choice.
+Formerly known as Kings Cross Backpackers, Mad Monkey Bayswater is the best choice if you’re keen to stay in one of Sydney’s most popular party districts, Kings Cross.

-Set in a typical Autralian townhouse-style property, the family atmosphere at Kings Cross Backpackers means new guests make new friends almost instantly.
+Set in a typical Autralian townhouse-style property, the family atmosphere at Mad Monkey Bayswater means new guests make new friends almost instantly.

 One of the perks of staying overnight here is the rooftop area with BBQ facilities, a great spot to relax and to spend a few summer evenings chatting away while enjoying a cold beer.

 This hostel is located just off the famous “Golden Mile” in Kings Cross with easy access to clubs, restaurants & tourist hotspots.
 Kings Cross train station is pretty much around the corner as well, with a direct connection to Bondi Junction and the city.

 6. Wake Up!
 Bondi Beach